Ukraine’s slow but steady southern offensive grinds on

 They might not be going as fast as they desired, but in southern Ukraine, Kyiv’s forces are slowly but surely pushing the Russian occupiers back.

 It has been a full month now since Ukraine officially launched its long-awaited summer counter-offensive on June 4.
 Facing entrenched Russian positions, progress has been halting, with only a handful of villages liberated to date.
-Each trenchline gained has been hard fought, as the offensive has resembled more of the grinding campaign in Kherson last summer and autumn than the blitzkrieg that stormed through Kharkiv oblast in September.
+Each trench line gained has been hard fought for, as the offensive has resembled more of the grinding campaign in Kherson last summer and autumn than the blitzkrieg that stormed through Kharkiv oblast in September.

 But no one thought this would be easy.
-And on the ground itself, Ukrainian troops are pushing forward as best they can – particularly the 68th Brigade, positioned in the centre of the southern frontline around the village of Velyka Novosilka.
+And on the ground itself Ukrainian troops are pushing forward as best they can – particularly the 68th Brigade, positioned in the centre of the southern front line around the village of Velyka Novosilka.

 “The process is simple,” says Excalibur, a soldier in the 68th who identifies himself only by his callsign.
 “The assault brigades enter [an area], destroy, then [the rest of us] come to clear the territory.
 We run in right after them, clear, destroy, capture [the remaining Russian soldiers] and when the assault calms down, we take the front positions because they come back to recapture those territories,” he says.